EvanDesj/EvanDesj/README.md

 I am currently looking for full time work starting in the summer of 2023.

-Most of my coding experience is in Python, Java and C++, and I am in the process of learning more about web development in my spare time, which has lead to the creation of my own website: evan.desjardine.ca.
+Most of my coding experience is in Python, Java and C++, and I am in the process of learning more about web development in my spare time, which has lead to the creation of my own website: <a href="https://evan.desjardine.ca" target="_blank">evan.desjardine.ca</a>.
 Feel free to reach out if you are interested in any of the projects I have made or just want to <a href="https://www.linkedin.com/in/evan-desjardine" target="_blank">connect!</a></p>